-This bit is used to override the automatic Hsync selection, To override, set this bit to Logic 1.
-When overriding, the active Hsync is set via Bit 3 in this register.
+This bit is used to override the automatic Hsync selection.
+To override, set this bit to logic 1.
+When overriding, the active Hsync is set via bit 3 in this register.

-Table XII.
+Table 12.
 Active Hsync Override Settings

 Override Result

-0 Auto Determines the Active Interface
+0 Auto determine the active interface

-1 Override, Bit 3 Determines the Active Interface
+1 Override, bit 3 determines the active

+interface.